Canon R vs Leica SL2-S

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R and Leica SL2-S and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the Canon R and the SL2-S are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Leica.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the Canon R and SL2-S can be found, respectively, in the Canon R Manual (free pdf) or the online Leica SL2-S Manual.

 So how do things add up?
 Is there a clear favorite between the Canon R and the Leica SL2-S?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.